 Please direct any questions to Elena Bachrach, Executive Director, at email@example.com or by calling the gallery at 978.465.8769.

 Range Lights Community Sculpture Garden

-Watch here as our dream began to become reality with your help!!
+Watch here as our dream began to take shape!

-Design & installation by Phil O’Donnell, Principal & Owner of New England Land Artisan, www.nelandartisan.com
+Design & installation of the Range Lights Community Sculpture Garden by Phil O’Donnell, Principal & Owner of New England Land Artisan, www.nelandartisan.com.

 Create Your Own Lasting Impression

-Adopt A Brick Today for the courtyard located behind our historic building
+Adopt a brick today for the courtyard located behind the NAA’s historic building and neighboring the new Community Sculpture Garden!

-The Newburyport Art Association is pleased to announce its plan to create a beautiful and multi-use courtyard in the space just behind it’s historic 1795 brick building.
-The courtyard will support the NAA’s efforts to provide stimulating programming and bring new audiences to its site, as well as, complement Newburyport’s overall efforts to enhance tourism and economic development in the surrounding community.
-The courtyard will serve as a symbol of the NAA’s efforts and commitment to build community through the arts.
+The Newburyport Art Association celebrated the official unveiling on September 11, 2016 of the Range Lights Community Sculpture Garden.
+As the Sculpture Garden, the beautiful adjoining brick courtyard supports the NAA’s efforts to provide stimulating programming and bring new audiences to its site, as well as complement Newburyport’s overall efforts to enhance tourism and economic development in the surrounding community.
+The brick courtyard, a precursor to the opening of the Community Sculpture Garden, serves as a symbol of the NAA’s efforts and commitment to build community through the arts.

 In purchasing a personalized brick, you make an enduring contribution to the maintenance fund for the Range Lights Community Sculpture Garden.